3 Exercises for Strengthening Arm Muscles

-Because of this, we’ll focus on an exercised called “triceps dips.”
-You can do them anywhere and they’re very easy.
+As such, we’ll focus on triceps dips; you can do them anywhere and they’re very easy.

-- To start the dips, stand with your back to a surface where you can rest your hands (this could be a bench, wall, or chair, for example).
+- Firstly, stand with your back to a surface where you can rest your hands (this could be a bench, wall, or chair, for example).

 - Your legs should be shoulder-width apart.

-- Taking advantage of gravity and your own body weight, lower your body while keeping your legs straight.
+- Then, taking advantage of gravity and your own body weight, lower your body while keeping your legs straight.

-- It’s recommended to do 4 sets of 10 repetitions each.
+- We recommend doing 4 sets of 10 repetitions each.